x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-insights/alert-policy-configuration.md

 - Malware threats
 - Data loss incidents

-After you have identified the activity on which you want to receive alerts, you can create and customize the alert in the New Exchange Admin Center (EAC).
-This task includes the following activities:
+After you have identified the activity on which you want to receive alerts, you can create and customize the alert in the new Exchange Admin Center (EAC).
+This task includes:
 - Making the alert to trigger at a specified time
 - Setting the recipients who have to receive the alerts

 ## Create and customize alert policy

-To create and customize an alert policy, perform the following steps:
+**Create and customize an alert policy:**

 1. Launch the URL https://admin.exchange.microsoft.com.
 2. In the left pane, navigate to **Mail flow > Alert policies**, and click **New alert policy**.